mistupv/csp_tracker/README.md

 	<- FINISH_TRACE

 After the execution, a file called 'track.dot' will be created in the directory.
-If you have installed [Graphviz](http://www.graphviz.org/), a equivalent pdf file will be created.
+If you have installed [Graphviz](http://www.graphviz.org/), an equivalent pdf file will be created.
 Both files represent the track of the specification with a different format.

 If we are not interested in the internal events occurring during the execution, we can call the same function, but with an option indicating our preferences.